SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Sofia/sofia.md

 ## Reduction Parameters

-To reduce this robot we had to create a new special function to shake.
+To make a reduced model of one leg of this robot, we had to create a new special function to explore its workspace.
 To create the rotation mouvement we see on the different previous videos we rotate a point that will be followed by the model creating the rotation.

 [here](../../../_autosummary/_autosummary/mor.animation.defaultShaking.html) how it was implemented